Explicit Computations for Delayed Semistatic Hedging: Introduction

 \section{Introduction}

-We consider a financial market with one risky asset with i.i.d. increments which are normally distributed.
+We consider a financial market having one risky asset with i.i.d. increments which are normally distributed.
 We assume that in addition to trading the stock, the investor is allowed to take static positions in vanilla options written on the underlying asset at the maturity date.
 The prices of the vanilla options are initially known.
 The financial motivation for this assumption is that vanilla options such as call options are liquid and hence should be treated as primary assets whose prices are given in the market.

-The "usual" setting of semistatic hedging (see for instance, \cite{hobson1998robust}, \cite{cox2011robust}, \cite{dolinsky2014martingale}, \cite{bouchard2015arbitrage}, \cite{acciaio2016model}, \cite{bayraktar2016arbitrage}, \cite{fahim2016model}, \cite{guo2017tightness}, \cite{bartl2019exponential} and the references there in) assumes that the investor makes her decision with full access to the prices of the assets.
+The ``usual'' setting of semistatic hedging (see for instance, \cite{hobson1998robust, cox2011robust,dolinsky2014martingale, bouchard2015arbitrage, acciaio2016model, bayraktar2016arbitrage, fahim2016model, guo2017tightness, bartl2019exponential} and the references there in) assumes that the investor makes her decision with full access to the prices of the assets.
 In this work we consider the case where the investment decisions may be based only on delayed information, and the actual present asset price is unknown at the time of decision making.
 This corresponds to the case where there is a time delay in receiving market information (or in applying it), which causes the trader’s filtration to be delayed with respect to the price filtration.
+In general, optimal investment problems with delayed filtrations are non Markovian, and so the computation of prices and hedges becomes rather difficult as documented by previous work in the field (see \cite{schweizer1994risk, Pham:01, KX:07, mania2008mean, schweizer2018dynamic, saporito2019stochastic, BD:2021, cartea2023optimal}).